18F/accessibility/README.md

 # Accessibility
-This repo will contain the guidelines and best practices for 508 accessibility at 18f.
+xxxThis repo will contain the guidelines and best practices for 508 accessibility at 18f.
 The site is in draft.

 ## This site is built using the 18F Guides Template